Here are some important things you need to know before you go out and throw some L plates on your bike, as it isn’t quite as simple as it seems.

 It is also advised not to go for L plates that come in the form of stickers to wrap around your forks or rear mudguard.

 Mounting them in this manner is not considered to be ‘clearly visible’.

 Keep them clean and secure

-It might sound simple, but you would be surprised at how many people ride around with filthy L plates.
+It might sound simple, but you would be surprised how many people ride around with dirty L plates.

 If the L plate is dirty, it is not clearly visible and therefore is not fit for purpose.
-It is good practice to wipe them over to make sure they can be seen when out on the road.
+It is good practice to wipe them over to ensure they can be seen on the road.

-Always check your L plates before a ride that they are fitted securely and not cracked.
+Always check your L plates are fitted securely and not cracked.

 Replacing your L plates when you notice they are cracked will reduce your risk of losing a plate mid-ride.

 It is a bit of a pain but worth keeping on top of.